Pay Your Way Resources | College Data

 What You Should Know About Federal Student Loans

 Many students take out loans to help pay for college.
 Federal student loans are loans provided by the U.S. government to help cover the costs of higher education at a college or career school.
-These loans usually have better terms than loans from banks or other private sources.
-Here’s what you need to know about federal student loans for college.
+Learn more about how federal loans can help you pay for college.

-College loans provided by the U.S. Department of Education’s federal student loan program, known as the William D. Ford Federal Direct Loan Program, generally have lower interest rates and more flexible repayment terms than private loans.
-Most federal student loans do not require a credit check.
+College loans provided by the U.S. Department of Education’s federal student loan program, known as the William D. Ford Federal Direct Loan Program have a few advantages over private loans from banks and other lenders.

 What TYPES OF FEDERAL STUDENT LOANS Are Available?